What Is A DUI?

 Is a DUI a Felony or Misdemeanor?

-So then, is a DUI a felony?
+So then, is a DUI a misdemeanor or felony?
 In a word, both.
 In all 50 states, a first offense DUI conviction without any aggravating factors is tried as a misdemeanor.
 A large majority of DUIs are considered misdemeanors.
 This often means a more simplified process.
 Misdemeanor DUIs do not, for instance, require a preliminary hearing or a grand jury.
 After the arrest, charge, and arraignment, misdemeanor DUIs proceed to a pretrial conference.
 If the case does not reach a plea agreement during the pretrial, it proceeds to a trial.

 However, DUIs can be charged as felonies under certain conditions, most commonly: